cbmr-data/cbmr-data.github.io/esrum/_sources/services/rstudio_troubleshooting.rst.txt

 #.
 In the ``environment`` file in your RStudio session folder
    (``~/.local/share/rstudio/sessions/active/session-*/suspended-session-data/environment``).
-   This is where Rstudio saves your data should your login time-out while using RStudio.
+   This is where RStudio saves your data should your login time-out while using RStudio.

-Please :ref:`p_contact` us and we can help you remove the correct files.
+Please :ref:`p_contact` us if you need help removing the correct files.

 libstdc++.so.6: version ``'GLIBCXX_3.4.26'`` not found
 ======================================================